ramonbnuezjr/mini_jarvis/MANUAL_TEST_PROMPTS.md

 - Calls `search_web` tool
 - Automatically uses news search for queries with "news", "latest", "recent", "breaking"
 - Returns web search results (default: 10 results, max: 20)
+- Automatically retries on rate limits (up to 3 attempts with exponential backoff)

+**Note:** If you encounter rate limit errors, wait a few minutes between searches or use the HackerNews tool for tech news.

 ---